 Bon Om Tuk: Everything You Need to Know about Cambodia’s Water Festival

 One of the most fun and unique festivals in Cambodia, Bon Om Tuk is a three-day holiday, and it’s celebrated every year in late October or early November.
-This year, in 2024, the holiday will fall November 14 to 16
+In 2025, the holiday will fall from November 4 to 6.

 The festival commemorates the end of the rainy season (or ‘monsoon season’) and the onset of the harvest season… and it often corresponds with the lunar Mid-Autumn Festival.